-Ecuador’s agricultural exporters will benefit from this project to simplify procedures for trade processes governing plant and plant-based products, beginning with an initial focus on bananas and expanding to include cocoa beans and flowers.
+Ecuador’s agricultural exporters are benefiting from this project to simplify procedures for trade processes governing plant and plant-based products, beginning with an initial focus on bananas and expanding to include cocoa beans and flowers.

 Traders exporting plants or plant products must acquire a paper phytosanitary certificate to show that the material is considered free from pests and that it complies with plant health regulations.
 Ecuador aims to accelerate a shift to digital platforms for this verification process, removing the risk of erroneous, lost, or damaged paperwork that can take time to resolve, leaving stranded produce to spoil.